FDlucifer/python-climb-learning-tutorial/README.md

  - Custom HTML Filters in Flask Applications
  - Automatically Fill Word Files
  - Matplotlib Widgets Make Your Graphs Interactive
- -
+ - Cached Properties Can Massively Speed Up Your Python Code
+ - JSON Schema Validation in Python_ Bring Structure Into JSON -

 ## 10 apps in Python with PySimpleGUI